Teenage Bus Bandits Spark Security Fears in East London

-Transport for London (TfL) said it was working with operator Go-Ahead to review and strengthen security measures at the Henley Road depot, which serves multiple bus routes including the 5, 15, 115, 129, 330, 376, 473, D3, 69, 474, N15, and SL4.
+Transport for London (TfL) confirmed it is working closely with bus operator Go-Ahead to tighten security at the Henley Road depot.
+This garage serves numerous routes including the 5, 15, 115, 129, 330, 376, 473, D3, 69, 474, N15, and SL4.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.